 From time to time, we are a party to litigation and subject to claims incident to the ordinary course of business.
 Although the results of litigation and claims cannot be predicted with certainty, we currently believe that the final outcome of these matters will not have a material adverse effect on our business.
 Regardless of the outcome, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management resources and other factors.
-For information regarding legal proceedings and other claims in which we are involved, see Note 15 "Commitments and Contingencies" in the notes to the condensed consolidated financial statements included elsewhere in this Quarterly Report.
+For information regarding legal proceedings and other claims in which we are involved, see Note 14-Commitments and Contingencies.